 A domain name is an internet address.
-If you want to visit us on the internet then you can open catalyst2.com in your web browser.
-And, to send us an email you can use an email address that includes our domain, such as email@example.com.
+It is where people can go to visit your website or send you an email.
+For instance, if you want to visit us on the world wide web then you can open catalyst2.com in your web browser.
+And, to send us an email you can use an email address that includes our domain, such as firstname.lastname@example.org.

 All domain names have an extension, such as .com or .uk.
 This suffix is known as the top-level domain (TLD).
 There are a two main types of TLDs: